ExtensionsStore/ConstantContact/README.md

 <img src="md/subscribe.png" />

 or by subscribing to the Magento newsletter.

 Installation Instructions
 -------------------------

+Requires the Constant Contact PHP-SDK: https://github.com/constantcontact/php-sdk

-Upload files to root of your Magento install.
+Install the PHP SDK in the above link.
+Upload this module's files to root of your Magento install.
 Let the setup script run.
 After the setup is completed, a new table aydus_constantcontact_subscriber_contact will be created.

 In the admin under System -> Configuration -> General -> Constant Contact, configure the extension: